MicrosoftDocs/azure-docs/articles/api-management/api-management-using-with-internal-vnet.md

 ## <a name="routing"> </a> Routing

-* A load balanced *private* virtual IP address from the subnet range (DIP) will be reserved and used to access the API Management service endpoints from within the VNET.
+* A load balanced *private* virtual IP address from the subnet range (DIP) will be reserved for access to the API Management service endpoints from within the VNET.
     * Find this private IP address on the service's Overview blade in the Azure portal.
     * Register this address with the DNS servers used by the VNET.
 * A load balanced *public* IP address (VIP) will also be reserved to provide access to the management service endpoint over `port 3443`.